 We visited Iberostar Málaga Playa with a one-year-old and Iberostar Tainos with an 18-month-old.

-On our most recent visit to an Iberostar hotel with kids we had a seven-year-old and four-year-old with us.
-So this is a review based on staying at Iberostar Creta Panorama and Mere with kids aged 4 and 7.
+On our most recent visit to an Iberostar hotel with kids we had an eight-year-old and five-year-old with us.
+So this is a review based on staying at Iberostar Creta Panorama and Mere with kids aged 8 and 5.
+We also stayed at the same hotel the year before when they were 7 and 4.

 Iberostar compared to other brands

-Our last package holiday with kids we visited Fantasia Bahia Principe in Tenerife to see what we thought about another chain.
+Our last package holiday, which wasn’t an Iberostar, we visited Fantasia Bahia Principe in Tenerife to see what we thought about another chain.
 Needless to say the fact that we have gone back to Iberostar shows that for the ages of our children, we preferred what they had to offer.

 Jet2holidays